 Acid rain.
-The increased acidity of rainfall that is caused by emissions of sulphur dioxide and nitrogen oxides the main source of which is from power plants and automobiles.
+The increased acidity of rainfall which is caused by emissions of sulfur dioxide and nitrogen oxides from power plants and automobiles.

-Acquired Immune Deficiency Syndrome (AIDS).
-A disease, often passed on through sexual contact, that attacks the immune system of the body.
+Acquired Immune Deficiency (AIDS).
+A disease that attacks the immune system of the body that is often passed on through sexual contact.

 Acute disease.
 A short-term disease (such as influenza or pneumonia) from which a person either dies or recovers.

 Adaptation.
-The ability of a sociocultural system to change with the demands of a changing physical or social environment.
+Refers to the ability of a sociocultural system to change with the demands of a changing physical or social environment.
 The process by which cultural elements undergo change in form and/or function in response to change in other parts of the system.

 Adult socialization.
 The process of learning new roles in maturity.

 Affirmative action.
-Organizational policies intended to assure minorities and women of equal hiring or admission opportunities.
+Government programs intended to assure minorities and women of equal hiring or admission opportunities.